stysos/stysos/README.md

-- 👋 Hi, I’m @stysos
+Hi!
+I'm Sam.

-- 👀 I’m interested in ...
-Python, AI and Data Science
+  I’m interested in ...
+Python, C++ and Rust!
-- 💞️ I’m looking to collaborate on anything Python!
-- 📫 How to reach me @stysoos on Twitter!
+  Looking to become the best I can be.

 <!---
 stysos/stysos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.